 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-Businesses that are looking to qualify for the Employee Retention Credit (ERC) must satisfy one of the two qualifications in order to be eligible.
+Businesses that are seeking to qualify for the Employee Retention Credit (ERC) must meet one of the two qualifications in order to be eligible.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.